 The Trust is classified by the ASX as an "externally managed listed entity".
-As such, there are some ASX Recommendations that are not applicable and which we have not adopted.
-There are others that are not applicable, however we have provided additional disclosures where possible so as to demonstrate BWP's commitment to the corporate governance principles as advocated by the ASX Corporate Governance Council.
+As such, there are some ASX Recommendations that are not applicable to BWP.
+Notwithstanding, we have provided additional disclosures where practicable that demonstrate BWP's commitment to good corporate governance.

-OUR COMPLIANCE IN 2021
+OUR COMPLIANCE IN 2022